Ky-Puzzle/Another-SSH-Honeypot/README.md

 WiP

 This is just another SSH Honeypot.
-Nothing special about it.
-Code has only been tested on linux machines so take that as you will.

 ## How to Use: